Introduction

 Chapter I - the story of the razor

 In Phnom Penh we indulged in a bit of sharing of the soap.
 I did, anyway.
 Once Maria left I moved to a room without a shower and devolved to the common one.
 This put me in the hall shaving most mornings.
 Rarely saw anyone else indulging that sin but few stuck it out for a month.
 Did share the sink with Le Frog one morning though, he may have been more of a fixture than I. So I watched the soap come and go.
 My own was infinitesimal.
 Cheap bastard?
 It's been said.
 Stole that soap from a Bangkok resort though, my karma's clear.
 I rationalize.
 Overpaid for the CM-BKK bus so I stole their pillow.
 Where's my five precepts, where?
-I do not steal what I haven't paid for.
+I generally do not steal what I haven't paid for.
 Somebody stole my razor.
 Well, I did share their soap.

 The red handled Gilette had been with me a month.
 I left it's twin in AZ so re-upped in CM.
 I think at Kad Suan Kaew but don't remember exactly when.
 It must have been early, I need to shave regularly or disappear rapidly where the wild things are.
 But not too early, I'm a cheap bastard and would have looked for alternatives.
 My asian razor was blown apart by a too-solid cleansing rap.
 Before or after AZ?
 We digress.
 This red-handled one was certainly with me in Cambodia.
 Because it left me there.
 My ablution ritual generally consisted of soap wafer, razor and towel to the communal sinks then a shave while trying to avoid whatever drips happened to be coming through the ceiling that day.
 Post-shave I would take the razor and wafer into the right bathroom proper where a showerhead was available.
 I believe I did try the left one, without, but it was so traumatically ineffective the memory's lost.

 But the memory of the towel, no it isn't lost.
 Like Adam's Hitchhiker, that towel was an all for me.
 Blanket, exercise equipment, even towel.
 Blankets aren't terribly important in July in Cambodia.
 But I've always wanted some cover when I sleep.
 The towel was that.
 I've tried many exercises for the sciatica.
 Dave of folk night gave me a good one.
 Raise your leg with a towel.
 Easy?
 I pronounce you sciatica free.
 It was not easy for me.
-It remains not easy but my current living arrangements have lent me a headboard of just the right height.
+It remains not easy but my current living arrangements have lent me a table of just the right height.
 And looking into other exercises has me questioning the efficacy, and possibly the safety, of using upper body strength to manipulate my legs.
 Dave's sciatica cleared up in a couple of weeks.
 I'm managing my pain pretty well, NSAIDs are really optional (but appreciated) now, but I don't know if it will ever really heal.
 The solution, I suppose, probably is to have a surgeon hack that bit of disk out.
 But there're other things to do with that money.
 And diskectomies are far from 100% effective.
-So when I lose my headboard the towel will probably return.
-Though honestly I've had to use my bathrobe here, I didn't steal their towel.
+So if and when I lose my table the towel will probably return.
+Though honestly I had to use my bathrobe in China, I didn't steal their towel.

 One day I forgot the razor on my way out.
 But that's the loss half of the story.
 What was gained?
 Every loss is a gain, vaccuums fill, needs are met or found not to actually be needs.

 Daily I walked the dirt road neighborhood between my digs on Beuan Kak Lake and the convenience stores I'd found on one of my exploratory hikes.
 I'd call it a slum but it wasn't really.
-Some garbage in the street and unpredictable pavements or lack thereof but nicer than South Philly.
+Some garbage in the street and unpredictable pavements or lack thereof but nicer overall than South Philly.
 I walked it because I enjoyed the lack of farang and because I needed water.
 Past tense?
 Walking that neighborhood is, yes, for now.
 And going to the stores.
 The little one lacked much.
 I don't recall if I ever found anything I needed there, I tried, spread my shrinking yankee dollars around.
 But the big one, they had everything.
 Except a decent comb.
 Bread, peanut butter and jelly, let me stop buying breakfast, a notable savings, coffee likewise, the aforementioned water... and a black handled Gillette.
 You may know black is my favorite color.
 What was gained?

 Chapter II - Lost: Horse

 Sometime ago I composed/improvised a piece title 'Lost: Head'.
-It is both a tribute to the old 'what goes hahahaha *thump*" joke and an acknowledgement that I have lost my mind.
-I don't lose my head.
+It is both a tribute to the old 'what goes hahahaha *thump*' joke and an acknowledgement that I have lost my mind.
+I don't lose my head, actually.
 It's attached.
 But I love to lose my mind.
 It isn't.
 Perhaps I've been meditating too long.
 Perhaps it's the substances I abused.
 Certainly I keep a mind more than open enough for my brains to fall out.
 My travels have been horrendously enjoyable.
 Every day is gorgeous and I can't wait to die.
 I've petted baby elephants, endured monkeys crawling and jumping on my person, most lately struggle with reconciling the trade of mosquito for cockroach.
 I accumulate a karmic debt either way.
 Kill, kill, kill!
 But the cockroach doesn't leave the same sort of annoying remembrance on the body.
 OTOH mosquitos don't stink.
 Frogs in the bathroom from New Hampshire to San Kampang, lizards jumping off my head, petting cobras and socializing with wolf spiders the size of my hand, perhaps I've done it all.
 But I've lost my horse.

 My horse moved into my smoking lounge.
 He was a shy, retiring sort of fellow and I don't think he really wanted to join me.
 Somebody tied him there.
 But we got used to each other.
 I think.
 I certainly got used to him.
 More pics over at one of the 'phone' links, maybe I'll pull 'em in here.
 But now I'm rambling on my horse.
 And in so doing perhaps I'll dredge up a little bit of what it was to be the San Kampang farang squatter.
 Sneaking out of the kindergarten to smoke.
 Or evil of evils, not sneaking out on Sundays.
 Everything collapses, everything is born anew.
 I try not to let extinction bother me, that's natural too.
 But my horse and I, we shared some times.